Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 }

-The result is the animated GUI at the top of this page.
-As you select the button it immediately changes color and sends a command to the ESP32 to change LED.
-When the ESP32 responds, its message sets the button's new color and the new text.
+The result is the animated one button GUI at the top of this page.
+As you select the button it flashes a GREY color change and sends a command to your microprocessor to change the LED.
+When the microprocessor responds, its message sets the button's new color and the new text.

 Conclusion